/transfer_sila

 For ECDSA:

-• source_id is a required key to specify any payment method from which to pull tokens from for transfer.
+• source_id is a required key to specify any payment method from which to pull funds from for transfer.

 • destination_wallet is an optional key which can be used to specify a wallet nickname.
 If no wallet is specified, a user's default (or, if no default has been set, a user's most recently-registered) address is used as the transfer destination.

-• destination_address is an optional key which can be used to specify a blockchain address to which to transfer tokens.
+• destination_address (DEPRECATED - backward compatibility only) is an optional key which can be used to specify a blockchain address to which to transfer funds.
 If no address is specified, a user's default (or, if no default has been set, a user's most recently-registered) address is used as the transfer destination.

 • destination_id is an optional key which can be used to specify any payment method to which to transfer tokens.
 If no payment method is specified, a user's default (or, if no default has been set, a user's most recently-registered) address is used as the transfer destination.